jlapeyre/Symata.jl/README.md

 Mixing Julia and symbolic manipulation via patterns and term rewriting was problematic.
 So the next step amounts to writing another language.
-Symbols, and "functions" and "variables" in "SJulia" (I don't have a name, maybe "Tungsten" ?) are completely separate from Julia symbols (But, I currently bind Julia symbols as well, as a hack, to get completion in the repl.
+Symbols, and "functions" and "variables" in "SJulia" (I don't have a name) are completely separate from Julia symbols (But, I currently bind Julia symbols as well, as a hack, to get completion in the repl.
 This can be removed later.)
 I am using Mathematica as a model in order to get something working and see how it interacts with Julia.
 But, the design could be changed.
 Some of the thing from the earlier experiments is ported, but not all.
-Eg. the expression canonicalizer is not.

 #### Pattern matching.